LEAVING RICARDO.CH

-New year, new job and new User eXperience challenges.
+New year, new job and new User Experience challenges.

-Yesterday was my last day at Ricardo AG.
-In the last couple of years my colleagues and I worked to design the user experience for the responsive version of ricardo.ch and autoricardo.ch.
+In the last couple of years, my colleagues and I have worked to design the user experience for the responsive versions of ricardo.ch and autoricardo.ch.
 My role was leading this project in terms of UX.
-Was a great chance and a massive collection of challenges.
+It was a great chance and a massive collection of challenges.

-Zug-Sunset from luigi on Vimeo.
+Zug-Sunset from Luigi on Vimeo.

 What were the main topics that we faced during this project?